firedreamgames/steembotanalysis/README.md

 * User friendly interphase
 * Array calculations with asyncronous functions in the loop ( API calls )
 * Much efficient algortihm for weekly and monthly analysis

+#### Changes 18.01.2018
+Clickable hyperlinks to the post div. is added.
+Now user can click the link to reach the post.